baskager/redesign-minor-web-dev/docs/docker.md

 It is not recommended to use Adminer for importing or exporting data.
 Importing and exporting can be done with the following commands:

+**protip:** Make sure the target database is emptied before you import an .sql file!

 **importing:**

 `cat minorwebdev.sql | docker exec -i minorwebdev_postgres psql -U minorwebdev -d minorwebdev`